openframeworks/ofBook/16_memory/chapter.md

 <img src="images/int_i.svg" height="300"/>

 Usually memory addresses are represented in [hexadecimal](http://en.wikipedia.org/wiki/Hexadecimal).
-In C++ you can get the memory address of a variable by using the `&` operator, like:
+In c++ you can get the memory address of a variable by using the `&` operator, like:

 ```cpp
 cout << &i << endl;